Explore

 Restoring Royal Power

 Karl XI personally oversaw investigations into noble estates during the Reduction.
-Even powerful aristocrats were not beyond scrutiny.
-His actions sent a clear message: no one stood above the authority of the Crown.
+Even the most powerful aristocrats were not beyond scrutiny — a clear message that no one stood above the Crown.

 The Indelningsverket: A New Army